Sample-efficient evidence estimation of score based priors for model selection: Conclusion

 \subsubsection{Reproducibility statement}

-All code and trained models will be made available.
+All code and trained models are available at https://github.com/fredwang25/DiME.
 All mathematical derivations are detailed in the appendix.
 The MNIST dataset is available through torchvision \citep{marcel2010torchvision}, the CelebA dataset is available at https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html, and the SpaceNet dataset is available at https://www.kaggle.com/datasets/razaimam45/spacenet-an-optimally-distributed-astronomy-data/.
 The RIAF and GRMHD datasets are not currently available for public use.